 If you need to go beyond 6 feet, you can also order 6-bar expansions which each add up to 15 inches.
 As many as six of these extensions can be used to make this gate expand up to 13 feet wide.

-Overall, the gate is good and sturdy, but if you’re trying to install it into your drywall, it doesn’t come with drywall anchors.
+Overall, this is a good and sturdy baby gate for stairs, but if you’re trying to install it into your drywall, it doesn’t come with drywall anchors.
 Be sure to grab some before picking it up.
 It’s also difficult to install if you have two different widths because of something like a baseboard.
 In that case, you may need to install a spacer on the upper wall that makes them even.

 For an Even Wider or Play Gate Option